menu

 Demographics

-The citizens of Mackinac Island are very well educated compared to the average community in the nation: 36.63% of adults in Mackinac Island have a bachelor's degree or even advanced degree.
+The population of Mackinac Island is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.63% of adults in Mackinac Island have a bachelor's degree or even advanced degree.

 The per capita income in Mackinac Island in 2022 was $46,343, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $185,372 for a family of four.
 However, Mackinac Island contains both very wealthy and poor people as well.